quant-daddy/graphql-eventbus/website/docs/api/graphql-eventbus.md

 #### `publishInit`

 Message broker typically require some initialization when publishing events.
 For instance, this could be creating some `topic` or `channel` object in your broker to publish events.
-This method is called when calling `init` method in `GraphQLEvent` instance.
+This method is called when calling `init` method in `GraphQLEventBus` instance.

 ```typescript
 publishInit?: (topics: string[]) => Promise<unknown>;